5,000 earthquake victims from single city in Turkey buried in cemetery

 Another policeman who travelled from Ankara to lead the burial operation said the number of dead bodies arriving at the overflow site was growing “every day”.

-Entire streets have been levelled throughout Kahramanmaraş, once home to 1.5 million people, with bodies continuing to be pulled from its collapsed buildings following Monday’s 7.8 and 7.4 earthquakes.
+Entire streets have been levelled throughout Kahramanmaraş, once home to 500,000 people, with bodies continuing to be pulled from its collapsed buildings following Monday’s 7.8 and 7.4 earthquakes.

 White makeshift tents have been erected on the edge of Kahramanmaraş cemetery to allow the cleaning of bodies before they are buried in one of the many freshly-dug graves.